lbnlp/xscholar-vespa/README.md

 If your application is properly configured, you should recieve a `200 OK` response.

 ## Feeding data to Vespa
-(note, this procedure will change in coming weeks and all data feeding will take place on the app-linux node.)
-You can feed data to your new Vespa DB thorough the feeding API.
+The db-admin0 node setup automatically tries to feed data from the NFS directory via "feed-file.json".
+You can manually feed data to your new Vespa DB though the feeding API.
 Create a json file in which each line is a document to be fed into the database.
 See [examples/data/feed-file.json](https://github.com/lbnlp/xscholar-vespa/blob/main/examples/data/feed-file.json) for an example feed file.
 Copy this feed file to your transfer directory on the NERSC community file system, and use the app-linux node to copy it to the NFS data directory.
 On the db-stateless0 node, run the following:

 ```
 $ java -jar /opt/vespa/lib/jars/vespa-http-client-jar-with-dependencies.jar \